Zyphon12342/CUDA-Ray-Tracing-Engine/README.md

-# Ray Tracing Engine — Iterative Builds
+# CUDA-Accelerated Ray Tracing Engine

 ### Cover Photo
 ![Final](assets/final.png)

-A progressive implementation of a C++ Ray Tracer engine, built and visualized through multiple incremental versions — from basic sphere rendering to realistic materials, refraction, and depth of field.
+A progressive implementation of a C++ Ray Tracer engine, now fully accelerated with CUDA for massive parallelism.
+Built through multiple incremental versions — from basic sphere rendering to realistic materials, refraction, depth of field, and finally GPU acceleration.

 Each iteration builds on the previous, adding new rendering concepts and camera features.